zichy/vicco/README.md

 ## Installation
 1. Adjust the config variables in `index.php`.
 Remember to change your credentials.
 2. Upload it to your server and make the directory writable.
-3. Open it in your browser.
+3. Open the site in your browser.
 4. It should work.

 The admin area can be accessed at `/?login`.